 People who need our services find out about us from several sources (government, religious and community organizations) and we receive referrals from other agencies and even from our guests.
 Everyone can help us to spread the word about our work…tell people about The INN and what we do.

 We depend on support from individuals, schools, religious organizations, community groups, businesses and foundations.
 The INN also receives local, county, state and federal funding.
-Click the Our Supporters tab under About The INN on our homepage for an exact listing of who continues to support us.

 The INN has the support of generous individuals, religious, educational groups, community groups, corporations and foundations who have provided critical funding to help meet the growing needs of poverty-stricken Long Islanders.
 The INN also receives local, county, state and federal funding.